LvChengbin/jaunty/README.md

 ## Load resources

-Jolin supports some ways for loading different types of resources, such as scripts, CSS files, and HTML files, etc. With Jolin, Every package would have it's own resources, a package would be considered as a loaded package after all of its resources loaded.
+Jaunty supports some ways for loading different types of resources, such as scripts, CSS files, and HTML files, etc. With Jaunty, Every package would have it's own resources, a package would be considered as a loaded package after all of its resources loaded.
 So if you want to load something as a resource of a package, you have to add a promise object, which is of loading the resource, to the package with method `$resources` inside the `init` method.

 > If the `init` method returns a `promise`, the package would wait for the promise to be resolved and then it would be ready.